 Reproductive health does not only mean any abnormality related to the reproductive system.
 Reproductive health includes sexual health, the purpose of which is the enhancement of personal relations and awareness.
 It does not merely refers to counselling and care for sexually transmitted diseases and reproduction.

 There are three essential components of sexual and reproductive health care like-

 - Family planning – It has a significant impact on the well-being of families and especially women.
 With better family planning and use of contraceptives, one can avoid unwanted pregnancies, space births and also protect themselves from STDs.

 - Sexual health – It refers to a respectful and positive approach towards sexual relationships.
 It is a very important prerequisite for good reproductive health.

 - Maternal health – It refers to the maintenance of a woman’s health during pregnancy and after childbirth.

 Importance of Reproductive Health

-All should be well aware of accurate information about sexual life, reproduction, contraception methods.
-This helps to maintain a safe sexual and reproductive health.
-People could only protect themselves from sexually transmitted infections and diseases if they are well informed and well empowered about the same.
+It is very important for an adult and adolescent to be aware of sexual health, reproduction, contraceptives, STDs.
+This will help in maintaining good reproductive health, physically as well as mentally.
+People can protect themselves from sexually transmitted infections and diseases only if they are well informed about the same.

-Women should be aware of when they would be fit for pregnancy.
+Women should be aware of their fitment for pregnancy.
 They must have access to proper medical services when they are pregnant, have a safe delivery and deliver a healthy baby.

-For more information about Reproductive Health and its importance, visit BYJU’S
+For more information about Reproductive Health and its importance, login to BYJU’S